captswag/shell-scripting-101/1-a-first-script.md

 echo Hello World # This is a comment, too!
 ```

-The first line tells Unis the that the file is to be executed by /bin/sh.
+The first line tells Unix the that the file is to be executed by _/bin/sh_.
 This is the standard location of the Bourne
 shell on just about every Unix system.

-\# marks the line as a comment.
+The second line starting with \# marks the line as a comment.

-The third line runs a command: echo, with two parameters or arguments.
+The third line runs a command, echo with two parameters or arguments.
 The first is "Hello", and the second is "World".

 Now run `chmod 755 first.sh` to make the file executable and run `./first.sh`.